Rhys Davies (golfer)

-Rhys Davies (born 28 May 1985) is a Welsh professional golfer.
+Rhys Davies (born 28 May 1985) is a Welsh former professional golfer.
+He is currently the player development manager in Europe for Excel Sports Management.

+Early life

 Davies was born in Edinburgh, Scotland, but has lived in Wales for the majority of his life.
+At age 16, Davies had to choose between cricket and golf.
+At that time he was a Glamorgan CC Academy, and ECB England National Development Squad player.
+The latter also included Alistair Cook, Ravi Bopara, Tim Bresnan and Samit Patel who would play test cricket subsequently.

+Amateur career

-He played collegiate golf in the United States at East Tennessee State University where he won ten times and was a first team All-American in 2005, 2006, and 2007.
+Davies played collegiate golf in the United States at East Tennessee State University where he won ten times and was a first team All-American in 2005, 2006, and 2007.
 He played on two Walker Cup teams (2005 and 2007), and for Europe in four Palmer Cup teams (2004, 2005, 2006, 2007).
-Davies was second in the World Amateur Golf Ranking (May 2007), before turning pro in September 2007.
+Davies was second in the World Amateur Golf Ranking (May 2007).

+Professional career

-Davies successfully came through the Asian Tour's qualifying school, allowing him to play on that tour for the 2008 season.
+In September 2007, he turned pro.
+Davies successfully came through the Asian Tour's qualifying school in 2007 allowing him to play on that tour for the 2008 and 2009 seasons.

-Davies won twice on the Challenge Tour in 2009 and finished fourth on the Challenge Tour Rankings to earn his European Tour card for 2010.
-He won his first European Tour title at the 2010 Trophée Hassan II.
-At the 2010 Celtic Manor Wales Open, he shot a final round 62 to set the course record on his way to finishing as runner-up.
+Davies won twice on the Challenge Tour in 2009 and finished fourth on that Tour's Rankings to earn his European Tour card for 2010.

+He won his first European Tour title at the 2010 Trophée Hassan II in Morocco.

+At the 2010 Celtic Manor Wales Open, he shot a final round 62 to set the course record on his way to finishing runner-up.
 This performance elevated Davies into the top 50 of the Official World Golf Ranking for the first time.

+In 2011 Davies represented Europe against Asia in Thailand, winning 2 points to help win The Royal Trophy.

-He finished the season ranked 18th on the European Tour Order of Merit.
-After a poor 2012 season, Davies narrowly failed to maintain his full playing rights for the 2013 season.
+After a poor 2012 season, Davies narrowly failed to maintain his full European Tour playing rights for the 2013 season.

 Davies earned his first professional win in five years at the 2015 Turkish Airlines Challenge, and followed this three months later with victory at the Challenge de Espana, when he opened with a first round 60.
-These successes helped Davies secure eighth position on the Challenge Tour order of merit, and full European Tour status.
+These successes helped Davies secure eighth position on the Challenge Tour order of merit, and regain full European Tour status.

+Davies retired from playing professional golf in 2019 and then undertook freelance media work for Sky Sports Golf, the European Tour podcast, and the R&A. In 2021, Davies became the European Player Development Manager for American company Excelsports management.